 Mandatory Reporting Laws

 When someone (including clergy under these rules) has cause to suspect abuse, neglect or dependency of a juvenile under 18, they must immediately report (orally, by phone or in writing) to the county department of social services where the juvenile resides or is found.
 The report must include, as known, the name/address of the juvenile and their parent/guardian, age, names/ages of other juveniles in the home, whereabouts if not at home, the nature and extent of any injury or condition, and any other helpful info.
 If made orally, the reporter should provide their name/address/telephone number.
 Refusal to give a name does not prevent the report from being assessed.
 Failure to report knowingly or wantonly is a Class 1 misdemeanor.
+Reporters acting in good faith are protected by statutory immunity.

 Definitions and Prevention Requirements